CiscoISE/terraform-provider-ciscoise/docs/resources/tacacs_profile.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on TACACSProfile.
-  This resource allows the client to update a TACACS profile.
-    This resource deletes a TACACS profile.
-    This resource creates a TACACS profile.
+  This resource allows the client to update a TACACS profile.This resource deletes a TACACS profile.This resource creates a TACACS profile.
 ---

 # ciscoise_tacacs_profile (Resource)

 It manages create, read, update and delete operations on TACACSProfile.

-  This resource allows the client to update a TACACS profile.
+  - This resource allows the client to update a TACACS profile.
-  This resource deletes a TACACS profile.
+  - This resource deletes a TACACS profile.
-  This resource creates a TACACS profile.
+  - This resource creates a TACACS profile.

 ## Example Usage